jlchan/primalDPG_2D/README.md

 primalDPG_2D
 ============

-2D nodal DPG method in Matlab
+An implementation of 2D nodal DPG methods in Matlab, based off of the nodal DG codes of Tim Warburton and Jan Hesthaven.

+Both the saddle point formulation (Dahmen et al) and DPG with fluxes are implemented.